Texas vs. Rice: Odds, spread, over/under - September 2

 - The Longhorns covered the spread when playing as at least 35.5-point favorites in their only opportunity last season.

-- Rice covered seven times in 13 matchups with a spread last year.
+- Rice put together a 7-6-0 record against the spread last year.

 |To Win the National Champ.